NoviaDroid/free-game-art/README.md

 # Free Game Art
 A collection of graphics with Public Domain,CC-BY-SA,GPL,BSD,MIT licenses - anything allowed to be used in your free or commercial game, as long as you credit the original producers.

+In case you also need free to use game music, there is a separate repository to check out: https://github.com/saniv/free-game-music

 ## What about OpenGameArt.org?
 Unfortunately OpenGameArt.org curators believe that plundering open source repositories for art is unethical and damaging to site's reputation, even if license allows that.
 (Full story: http://opengameart.org/forumtopic/censored-broforce-sprites-and-game-ready)